digitalservicebund/a2j-rechtsantragstelle/doc/adr/0028-disable-lazy-route-discovery-in-react-router.md

 ## Consequences

 Implementation:

-Lazy route discovery will be disabled globally in the React Router configuration.
+- Lazy route discovery will be disabled globally in the React Router configuration.
+- "Detected manifest version mismatch, reloading..." error will be removed from Sentry ignore list.
+This was added on 2025-04-28 ([link to commit](https://github.com/digitalservicebund/a2j-rechtsantragstelle/pull/2016/commits/c23d9099508499b4b2c9be9cfa4aa0c98892e58d))

 Performance monitoring:
 We will track initial page load times and Sentry performance metrics to verify that the increased payload size remains within acceptable limits.